 Download a free 58-page PDF portion of our IT’S A DISASTER! book with tips about hurricanes, floods, evacuations, making a family plan, assembling disaster kits and more … and share ebook and this post with others ~ esp. those living along the Atlantic and Gulf coasts.

-  Also visit the U.S. First Responders Association‘s Disaster Preparedness forum to find resources and updates about Hurricane Irma and Harvey recovery and the 2017 hurricane season in general, and follow the USFRA facebook page for breaking news and updates.
+The U.S. First Responders Association‘s Disaster Preparedness forum has resources and updates about Hurricane Irma and Harvey recovery and the 2017 hurricane season in general, and follow the USFRA facebook page for breaking news and updates.

-  Stay safe out there and again – please download our free ebook and learn how to order the full 280-page ebook ($3 U.S.) or paperbacks ($4.50 U.S.) at www.fedhealth.net. j & B
+Stay safe out there and again – please download our free ebook and learn how to order the full 280-page ebook or paperbacks at www.fedhealth.net. j & B

 September 2, 2017

 Hurricane Harvey will have a lasting impact on the Gulf coasts of Texas and Louisiana.
 And the National Voluntary Organizations Active in Disaster (VOAD) members will be there providing relief and recovery for years to come, and they will need your assistance.

 The single best way individuals and businesses can help disaster survivors is to donate money to a recognized voluntary organization.

 Cash doesn’t need to be sorted, stored or distributed, and it allows the voluntary agency to use the donation towards the needs that most urgently need addressing.
 The funds can also help stimulate the local economy.

 For over 44 years, National VOAD’s 100 member organizations have been helping communities worldwide.